 Download the clean energy and environment directory (PDF, 17.5MB)

 Please note: you will need Adobe Flash Player to view the Interactive PDF.
 If you don't have this, you can download it at http://get.adobe.com/flashplayer.

 Australia's dynamic water industry

 Australia has a unique water challenge.
 Increasing variability in extreme climate conditions has required governments, industry and citizens to prioritise water management.
 This focus has led to distinctive approaches, changes in governance, behavioural change and technology innovation.
 Australia's experience and approach to addressing water management challenges is regarded as among the most progressive in the world.
-This publication has been prepared by the Australian Water Association, with the support of the Australian Trade Commission (Austrade), the Department of Innovation, Industry, Science and Research (DIISR ), waterAUSTRALIA and industry partners to illustrate some of the innovative solutions developed by Australian business and research groups that have built resilience to water management by urban, agricultural and industrial sectors across Australia.
+This publication has been prepared by the Australian Water Association, with the support of the Australian Trade and Investment Commission (Austrade), the Department of Innovation, Industry, Science and Research (DIISR ), waterAUSTRALIA and industry partners to illustrate some of the innovative solutions developed by Australian business and research groups that have built resilience to water management by urban, agricultural and industrial sectors across Australia.

 A wealth of renewable energy resources